Show All Answers

 The following municipal amenities & facilities are OPEN to the public:

-The following municipal amenities & facilities are CLOSED to the public:
+The following municipal amenities & facilities are Affected by COVID-19 restrictions:

-Residents are encouraged to use the open facilities provided they follow social distancing guidelines (keeping a distance of at least two metres/six feet) from others, and practice good hygiene (washing hands often with soap and water for at least 20 seconds, covering coughs, and not touching your face with unwashed hands).
+Residents are encouraged to follow social distancing guidelines (keeping a distance of at least two metres/six feet) from others, and practice good hygiene (washing hands often with soap and water for at least 20 seconds, covering coughs, and not touching your face with unwashed hands).

 Find out more on how you can help stop the spread of the coronavirus.